 1) Just take a walk around the town

 The narrow, cobbled streets of Cesky Krumlov are simply magical and full of that quintessential old world charm.
-Try your best to shut out your fellow tourists and it could almost be like travelling back in time.
-The major downside, especially if you are visiting during the summer months, is that there will be a lot of tourists around the centre of the town.
+Try your best to shut out your fellow tourists and it could almost be like traveling back in time.
+The major downside, especially if you are visiting during the summer months, is that there will be a lot of tourists around the center of the town.
 It’s simply unavoidable in a place which is as beautiful as Cesky Krumlov.
 Fortunately, it’s still possible to find your own little oasis of calm if you’re willing to go a little off the beaten track.
 I found an evening stroll down by the river to be a calming and relaxing experience and there are several excellent pubs and restaurants which have outdoor terraces looking out over the river.